 Best known as bourbon’s spicy cousin, rye whiskey makes for a delicious sipper or cocktail ingredient in its own right.
 Accordingly, no connoisseur’s collection is complete if it doesn’t contain at least a few of the best rye whiskeys.
+From American rye to Australian whiskey, these are the best rye whiskey recommendations we can make.
 And what are the best rye whiskeys, you ask?
 For the answer, look no further than our trusty guide below, where we explore this versatile spirit in all its lip-smacking glory.
-In addition to listing out all the top examples–from Willet Rye to Rittenhouse–we explain what rye whisky is in the first place.
+In addition to listing out all the top examples–from Willet Rye to Rittenhouse–we explain what rye whiskey is in the first place.
 Let’s dive in, shall we?

 This article is part of our Brews & Bottles Series.